U.S. youth plan Washington rally to protest climate inaction

 Republicans have dismissed the proposals as unreasonably expensive and disruptive to the U.S. economy.
 They have tried to use some of the measures to sow discord within the Democratic party, painting their political rivals as shifting to the left and embracing extreme policies.

-(Reporting by Lee Van Der Loo, writing by Gabriella Borter; Editing by Scott Malone and Rosalba O'Brien)
+(Reporting by Lee Van Der Voo, writing by Gabriella Borter; Editing by Scott Malone and Rosalba O'Brien)